chungzheng/picasso/unit-3/unit-guide.md

-# Unit 3: CSS - Syling Websites
+# Unit 3: CSS - Styling Websites
 1. Introduction to CSS
 2. CSS Select by Tag
 3. CSS Select by Class